MWaser/bec-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Deploy guide
-This project automatically deploys to X upon each git commit.
+This project automatically deploys to https://reactdev.azurewebsites.net/ upon each git commit.
+FAIR WARNING!
+It takes roughly 12-15 minutes to deploy.

 ## Available Scripts